 What is the course fee?

-The cost is €800 (cost in 2019 was €930) which continues to be significantly subsidised.
+The cost is €930 (same cost as in 2019) which continues to be significantly subsidised.
 In exceptional circumstances, and depending on grant funding, a limited number of bursaries (usually €300) may be available.
 A Reduced Fee Application form needs to be completed if applying for a bursary.
 A Mid-West region bursary option is also available.
-The €800 course fee is payable before taking up a place, although the Project is willing to make payment plans with participants to spread the payments over a period of time.
+The course fee is payable before taking up a place, although the Project is willing to make payment plans with participants to spread the payments over a period of time.
 There is no booking deposit.